 Many holders of terminal degrees don’t find tenure-track jobs until they are in their mid-thirties, after 10 or more years of racking up full-time college bills.
 These people won’t be eligible for tenure until they are past 40.
 By that time, their college classmates who went to work right after graduation could have amassed 20 years of pay raises and retirement savings.

 A personal note: I completed all the requirements for my Ph.D. in my early 30s; my wife is still working on hers.
 For may years, our living room couch was a futon and in the kitchen we ate from a card table (though over the years we have acquired better furniture through inheritance and gifts).
-I don’t really mind, because I love what I do; and I look forward to the possibility of tenure as compensation for many lean years.
+I don’t really mind, because I love what I do; and I consider my own tenure as a goal that made the many lean years a worthwhile investment.

 Nevertheless, several good arguments can be made against tenure.